Netscape Naviagtor is no longer available to download and is no longer supported with security updates from the developer.

 In the location area of the toolbar at the top of the Netscape window, you need to type in a complete FTP server path which includes your Freeola Username and Freeola Password.
 The Username is the same as your web space sr-number (vip-number for VIP customers), the Password is the password connected to this FTP username.
 This information can be found within the My Websites section of MyFreeola.

 The diagram below demonstrates this further.
-This example assumes you have a Freeola500 e-mail address of [email protected] which translates to the web address www.bob.spursfans.com.
+This example assumes you have an e-mail address of [email protected] which translates to the web address www.bob.spursfans.com.

 This example would be relevant if you host your own Domain Name with Freeola called tomhoy.com.